bitnami/charts/bitnami/metallb/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `controller` and `speaker` sections) to true.
+This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `controller`, `speaker` and `speaker.frr` sections) to true.
 This will expose the MetalLB native Prometheus port in both the containers and services.
 The services will also have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements